 In the bi weekly pay system, workers receive payment every other week on a particular day.

-When selecting a payroll schedule, employers are often in a confusion as to what to choose between semi monthly pay and bi weekly pay.
+When selecting a payroll schedule, employers are often in a confusion as to what to choose between Bi-Weekly vs Semi-Monthly pay.
 Each has its unique features that impact payroll management in many ways than one.
 Here’s a tabular representation of the Bi weekly vs semi monthly payroll difference:

 Aspect Bi-weekly PayrollSemi-monthly Payroll